fpereiro/hitit/readme.md

 ## Current status of the project

-The current version of hitit, v0.1.2, is considered to be *unstable* and *incomplete*.
+The current version of hitit, v0.2.0, is considered to be *unstable* and *incomplete*.
 [Suggestions](https://github.com/fpereiro/hitit/issues) and [patches](https://github.com/fpereiro/hitit/pulls) are welcome.
 Future changes planned are:

 - Support for `multipart` uploads and downloads.
 - Support for concurrent testing (a.k.a stress testing).
 - Basic profiling.
-- HTTPS support.

 ## Installation